Brendon-K/undeclared/README.md

 - [ ] Allow keyboard commands (typing, backspace, enter)
 - [x] Allow user submitted word to see how the program solves it
   - [ ] Make validation more accurate to how to would be in a real game
+  - [ ] Actually validate the input correctly instead of doing it like a weirdo